 skip to Main Content

 Most Spanish residents speak Castilian Spanish.
-Knowing the language is essential to do business in Spain.
-Before relocating to Spain, it is wise to start learning the language to at least an intermediate level.
+Knowing the language is essential for doing business in Spain.
+Before relocating to Spain, it is wise to start learning the language up to an intermediate level.
+Developing your Spanish language skills will not only help your assimilation into Spanish life but also go a long way with locals.

-To learn Spanish back in your home country, consider attending local university classes, language centres, online courses, apps such as Duolingo, books and CDs.
+To learn Spanish as preparation in your home country, consider attending local university classes, language centres, online courses, apps such as Duolingo, books, and CDs.
 If the move is quite urgent, learn Spanish after you have moved, in Spanish Language schools.
 If you are moving to Madrid, check out Academia Contacto and Tandem.
-Alternatively, opt for BCN Languages or LinguaSchools in Barcelona or Alhrambra Instituto in Malaga.
+Alternatively, opt for BCN Languages or LinguaSchools in Barcelona or Alhambra Instituto in Malaga.

 Spanish Bible